Skip to main content

 To enable students to:

-• Develop an awareness of and an ability to learn independently about the histories of architecture and the built environment in diverse areas of the world, encompassing both monumental and everyday buildings and spaces, their emergence in the past, and their shaping of present day places and society.
+• Develop an awareness of the histories of architecture and an ability to learn independently about them in diverse areas of the world, encompassing both monumental and everyday buildings and spaces, their emergence in the past, and their shaping of present-day places and society.

-• Recognise the range of factors in addition to design which contribute to the formal and material qualities of architecture, such as technological, social, political, economic, geographic, and cultural forces, including a preliminary awareness of architecture’s role in colonialism, oppression, and resource extraction.
+• Recognise the range of factors in addition to design which contribute to the formal and material qualities of architecture, such as technological, social, political, economic, geographic, and cultural forces, including a preliminary awareness of architecture’s role in colonialism, resource extraction, and climate change.

 • Understand historic works of architecture as cases which can inform contemporary challenges facing architects such as the climate emergency and social justice.